makuroo/makuroo/README.md

   Click image to watch trailer in Youtube

   Highlights:
+  - Handle the tower defense part of the game
-  - Handle the programming for inventory UI and tower defense UI
+  - Handle the programming for inventory and UI
-  - Implement move and stamina mechanic in tower defense part
+  - Implement move and stamina mechanic
-  - Implement OOP concept for characters in tower defense part
+  - Implement OOP concept for characters
   - Design and implement simple save and load system using unity playerprefs
-  - Make use of Unity line renderer to create laser as one of the characters ultimate in tower defense part
+  - Make use of Unity line renderer to create laser as one of the characters ultimate

 ## [Mochi](https://github.com/makuroo/Mochi)